IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 - stereoParams – the parameter exported by stereoCameraCalibrator
 - 'C:\pc_stitching_ws\calibration_60m.cfg' – The output calibration file.

-The function will create the calibration file needed for rs-pointcloud-stitching based on the calculated calibration.
-It will also place the united camera in the middle between the 2 input devices.
+The function will create the calibration file needed for `rs-pointcloud-stitching` based on the calculated calibration.
+It will also place the "virtual device" in the middle between the 2 input devices.
+You can alter "virtual device"'s transformation manually later if you wish.
+Position it aligned with one of the actual devices, for instance.

 ## Running rs-pointcloud-stitching